LeRoy Neiman: Career

+Neiman was the official painter of 5 Olympic games: 1972 Summer Olympics, 1976 Summer Olympics, 1980 Winter Olympics, 1984 Winter Olympics and 1984 Summer Olympics.

 He received five honorary doctorates and numerous awards, a lifetime achievement award from the University of Southern California, an induction into the International Boxing Hall of Fame, and proclamations and citations.
 He received The Order of Lincoln award (the State's highest honor) on the 200th birthday celebration of Abraham Lincoln given by the Governor of Illinois in 2009.
 He authored 12 books of his art.
 A documentary on his jazz painting, The Big Band, had its world premiere in Los Angeles in February 2009.

 Neiman produced about six different serigraph subjects a year, generally priced from $3,000 to $6,000 each.
 Gross annual sales of new serigraphs alone topped $10 million.
 Originals can sell for up to $500,000 for works such as Stretch Stampede, a mammoth 1975 oil painting of the Kentucky Derby.
 In addition to being a renowned sports artist, Neiman has created many works from his experience on safari, including Portrait of a Black Panther, Portrait of the Elephant, Resting Lion, and Resting Tiger.
 Some of his other subjects include sailing, cuisine, golf, boxing, horses, celebrities, famous locations, and America at play.
 Much of his work was done for Playboy magazine, for which he illustrated monthly until his death.

 Neiman worked in oil, enamel, watercolor, pencil drawings, pastels, serigraphy and some lithographs and etching.
 Neiman was listed in Art Collector's Almanac, Who's Who in the East, Who's Who in American Art, Who's Who in America, and Who's Who in the World.
 He was a member of the Chicago Society of Artists.
 His works have been displayed in museums, sold at auctions, and displayed in galleries and online distributors.
 He is considered by many to be the first major sports artist in the world, challenged only in his later years by a new generation of artists like Stephen Holland and Richard T. Slone.
-His work is in the permanent collection of the Smithsonian, the Whitney Museum, the Brooklyn Museum, the Museum of Fine Arts in Boston, the State Hermitage Museum in Russia, Wadham College at Oxford, and in museums and art galleries the world over, as well as in private and corporate collections.
+His work is in the permanent collection of the Smithsonian, the Whitney Museum, the Brooklyn Museum, the National Baseball Hall of Fame and Museum, the Museum of Fine Arts in Boston, the State Hermitage Museum in Russia, Wadham College at Oxford, and in museums and art galleries the world over, as well as in private and corporate collections.